minseven/MicroarrayProcessing/README.md

 - DirName.
 The directory name that houses the sample raw-data.
 - FileName.
 The file name of the sample raw-data.

-## Step 4.
+### Step 4.
+Run the command.

-I run the R script (RunDataProcessing.R) by Rscript RunDataProcessing.R metadata.txt.
+I run the R script (RunDataProcessing.R) by <code>Rscript RunDataProcessing.R metadata.txt</code>.
 This script will produce 18 gene expression files where the first column is ID and the second column is gene expression level.